Non-Equilibrium Stratification in Supercritical CO2: Results

-\subsection{Case 1}
+\bmhead{Case 1}

-The first experiment is carried out far from the Widom region ($p$ = 15 MPa, $T_{\mathrm{mean}}$ = 31.1 °C, $\Delta T$ = 8 K, blue thermal gradient in Fig.\ref{fig:densMap}). \fab{Under these conditions, the density evolves quasi linearly and the thermal expansion coefficient is almost constant ($\Delta\beta_T \approx1.5 \times 10^{-3} \mathrm{K}^{-1}$, cf. Fig. \ref{fig:SF1} (a).} The resulting SFs are plotted in Fig. \ref{fig:SF1} (b).
-At small wave numbers, they contain one thermal mode whose amplitude is modulated by a sinusoidal function, which is the signature of a propagative mode \cite{Croccolo_2019, garciafernandez_2019, ortizdezarate_2020} as described by equation (\ref{sf_with_1_oscillation}) and as already reported for thermal and solutal fluctuations in liquid mixtures \cite{Croccolo_2019,garciafernandez_2019}.
-The propagative mode is the result of the coupling between the thermal mode and the viscous one.
+The first experiment is carried out far from the Widom region ($p$ = 15 MPa, $T_{\mathrm{mean}}$ = 31.1 °C, $\Delta T$ = 8 K, blue thermal gradient in Fig.\ref{fig:densMap}).
+Under these conditions, the density evolves quasi-linearly and the thermal expansion coefficient, the thermal diffusivity, and the dynamic viscosity are almost constant: $\Delta_{\mathrm{rel}}\beta_T = 19\%$, $\Delta_{\mathrm{rel}}\alpha_T =10\%$, $\Delta_{\mathrm{rel}}\nu =7\%$, cf. Fig. \ref{fig:SF1} (a), with $\Delta_{\mathrm{rel}}X=(X_{\mathrm{max}}-X_{\mathrm{min}})/\bar{X}$ and $\bar{X}$ the mean value.
+The resulting SFs are plotted in Fig. \ref{fig:SF1} (e).
+At $q<q_p$, they contain one thermal mode whose amplitude is modulated by a sinusoidal function, which is the signature of a propagative mode \cite{Croccolo_2019, garciafernandez_2019, ortizdezarate_2020} as described by Equation (\ref{eq:sf_with_1_oscillation}) and as already reported for thermal and solutal fluctuations in liquid mixtures \cite{Croccolo_2019,garciafernandez_2019}.
+The propagative mode results from the coupling between the thermal and viscous modes.
 The latter is not directly measurable by optical means, as it does not contribute to density fluctuations in the system, but gravity couples it to the thermal mode, producing oscillations at the mesoscopic scale within the sample for wave numbers $q<q_p$.
+The apparent discontinuity in $\tau(q)$ at $q \simeq q_p$ reflects a crossover between coupled and decoupled hydrodynamic regimes and does not correspond to a physical singularity.